 Gradually, some of them began asking questions regarding the nature of consciousness and their search for the direct experience of Truth.
 As Mooji was happiest sitting in silence, he prayed to God that since these kinds of seekers were now increasing, that God would also provide the inspiration, grace and power to bring them into the Truth.
 Thus, Mooji found the capacity to answer not only the questions but to expose and expel the deep undetected tendencies inside the questioners’ minds.
 It had become increasingly clear to him that both the questions and the questioners are phenomenal, and the deeper Truth, the God-Self, is ever beyond, awaiting the recognition and discovery by the earnest seeker.
 This was the birthing of Satsang—and this is when people began calling him ‘Mooji’.

 Since then, Mooji has been sharing Satsang with seekers from all over the world whose hearts are yearning to directly recognise and experience the one true Self.
-Though he has travelled all over the world sharing the Truth he found, Mooji spends more time in Monte Sahaja, the UK and India.
+Though he has travelled all over the world sharing the Truth he found, Mooji spends more time at Monte Sahaja in Portugal, the UK and India.